Wheel of Life Assessment and Template

 The Wheel of Life® shows how to bring balance to your life and create happiness and success.
 It originates from Tibetan Buddhism and focuses on eight components, which are also called happiness factors in human life.

-The Wheel of Life® is often used and used as a means of coaching and / or setting goals.
-In the Wheel of Life®, it is intended to identify how an individual spends his time and how satisfied this person is about the different parts and areas that life has to offer.
+The Wheel of Life® is intended to help identify how an individual spends his time and how satisfied this person is about the different parts and areas that life has to offer.
 This creates a type of self-reflection, that allows you to get (even) more out of life.

 - Business & career

 - Personal development

 Additionally, it is always possible to add or leave out categories or to, for example, split the category of family & friends into two.

 In order for the wheel of life assessment to be of value to you, you need to fill the template and each category correctly.

 Every slice of the pie represents a category.
 Each of these slices can be assigned a value of 1 (very bad) to 10 (very good).